 Reporting your data

-Modules and guidance: Review guidance provided for each module prior to submitting your data: Finance, staffing, performance measures, and MCH Title V Block Grant.
+Modules and guidance: Review guidance provided for each module prior to submitting your data: Finance, staffing, and MCH Title V Block Grant.
 Please also check your community health board's contact information is accurate.

 Log In to REDCap: Log into REDCap to submit data for LPH Act Annual Reporting each spring.